Law of value: In Soviet-type societies

 There has been a long debate among Marxists about whether the law of value also operates in command economies where production is directed mainly by the state authorities.
 This debate occurred separately from the socialist calculation debate.
 There is still little agreement on the issue, because different Marxists use different definitions and concepts which are often influenced by political attitudes.

 Joseph Stalin

-In his famous pamphlet Economic Problems of Socialism in the USSR, Joseph Stalin argued that the law of value did operate in the economy of the Soviet Union.
+In his 1952 work Economic Problems of Socialism in the USSR, Soviet leader Joseph Stalin argued that the law of value did operate in the economy of the Soviet Union.
 Stalin was primarily concerned at the time with the problem of wasted labour, in an economy where workers often could not be easily fired (they had a constitutionally guaranteed right to a job, and there was considerable featherbedding of employees), and where there was often no clear relationship between salary-levels, work performance and actual output.
-The Stalin theory of the law of value was critically discussed by Włodzimierz Brus in The market in a socialist economy.
+Stalin's theory of the law of value was critically discussed by Włodzimierz Brus in The market in a socialist economy and by Mao Zedong in A Critique of Soviet Economics.